 TUESDAY, Aug.
-30 — Newby Teas of London, an international luxury tea brand, is opening its first North American office in East Lansing.
+30 — Newby Teas, an international luxury tea brand, is opening its first North American office in East Lansing.
 The effort to bring the company to mid-Michigan is spearheaded by Raji Singh, an MSU alum and brand ambassador for Newby Teas.“I had the opportunity to open an office in New York, L.A. or Chicago, but for me it just made sense to start in an area where we have a strong and supportive community and so close to an educational institution,” Singh said.

 The company, founded in 2000 by Nirmal Sethia, was created to fight what Sethia saw as a cheapening of tea culture.
 Mass-marketed tea bags and consumer tea drinks, in his opinion, use inferior ingredients and distort the public’s view of the drink.

 “The interesting thing about Newby is that this is Mr. Sethia’s passion business,” Singh said.
 “It’s not his main source of business.
 He doesn’t need the money.
 He’s always loved tea, and he wants to leave a legacy behind.
 He’s trying to bring back that beauty and revive that tea culture and really educate people on the difference between fine tea and mediocre tea.”

 Since its debut 16 years ago, Newby Teas has become an international company with offices in Europe, Asia and the Middle East.
 The tea company won’t have a retail store in East Lansing, but it plans on opening an online boutique in early September and will sell its teas to luxury hotels.
 Newby Teas plans to eventually open an education facility in East Lansing.

 “We are very interested in educating North America and the world about luxury tea,” Singh said.
 “We’ll be able to host classes and it’ll be a resource center for the community.”